A timeline on rail disruptions by anti pipeline protesters across Canada

 Feb.
 23 —Ontario Provincial Police give protesters until midnight Sunday to clear the blockade near Belleville on Tyendinaga Mohawk Territory or face an investigation and possible criminal charges.

 Feb.
-24 — Ontario Provincial Police move to enforce injunction aimed at clearing Belleville-area rail blockade.
+24 — Ontario Provincial Police move to enforce injunction aimed at clearing the Belleville-area rail blockade.
 Police make several arrests and officers line up in front of the remaining protesters at the encampment.
+A small group of protesters are served with an injunction by CN Rail to leave the tracks.
+In B.C., 14 people are arrested at a blockade near New Hazelton.
+Three other hereditary chiefs are also taken into custody as RCMP remove a demonstration on the CN Rail main line in northern B.C.
+About 300 people gather at the front steps of the B.C. legislature, despite a court injunction prohibiting protests blocking entrances to the building.

+Feb.
+25 — Metrolinx, operator of the GO Transit network in Ontario, suspends on multiple routes as a series of protests spring up in and around Toronto.
+Three people are arrested at a demonstration in Toronto’s west end.
+A protest at a GO station in Hamilton causes numerous cancellations and delays during the morning commute.
+A court injunction is served to protesters, who leave the blockade site peacefully in the evening.
+In Vancouver, police arrest several demonstrators at a major intersection leading to the city’s port, just hours after warning them the protest was violating a court injunction.
+Canadian Pacific Railway obtains an injunction to end a blockade in the Mohawk community of Kahnawake, south of Montreal.

+Feb.
+26 — A hereditary house chief with the Wet’suwet’en Nation says the federal and provincial governments have cancelled planned talks.
+Hours later, he says the meeting is back on and scheduled to start the following day.
+Chief Na’Moks says the cancellation was due to a “miscommunication.”
+A rail blockade on the Kahnawake Mohawk territory south of Montreal is reinforced with concrete barriers and loads of rock.
+Quebec Premier Francois Legault suggests provincial police are not dismantling it because those on the reserve are armed, potentially with assault rifles.
+Kenneth Deer, the secretary of the Mohawk Nation at Kahnawake, says the accusation is “highly irresponsible and ludicrous.”
+Protesters block a major highway on Vancouver Island before the evening rush hour.

 This report by The Canadian Press was first published Feb.
 13, 2020.